+My name is Dave Farquhar.
 I’m a computer security professional and occasional author, and this is my blog.
 I’ve been blogging since sometime in October 1999.
-My earliest content is lost to the ages, but there’s still a lot here–1886 posts and counting, at this writing.
+My earliest content is lost to the ages, but my more recent stuff is better anyway.

 Whether this is your first visit, or you’re someone who’s been with me since 1999, I appreciate you stopping by, and hope you’ll be back soon.